-cp .config /boot/config-2.6.17.4
+cp -v .config /boot/config-2.6.24.7

 It is important to note that the files in the kernel source directory are not owned by root.
-Whenever a package is unpacked as user root (like we did inside chroot), the files have the user and group IDs of whatever they were on the packager's computer.
+Whenever a package is unpacked as user root (like we do inside the final-system build environment), the files have the user and group IDs of whatever they were on the packager's computer.
 This is usually not a problem for any other package to be installed because the source tree is removed after the installation.
 However, the Linux source tree is often retained for a long time.
 Because of this, there is a chance that whatever user ID the packager used will be assigned to somebody on the machine.
 That person would then have write access to the kernel source.

-If the kernel source tree is going to retained, run chown -R 0:0 on the linux-2.6.17.4 directory to ensure all files are owned by user root.
+If the kernel source tree is going to retained, run chown -R 0:0 on the linux-2.6.24.7 directory to ensure all files are owned by user root.